SpectrumLib/Dependencies/Managed/README.md

 4. Update the CompilerServices library to the latest version.
 5. Built the Release version for use as the official library reference.
 6. Copy the SharpVK library as the dependency library.
-7. Download and extract the matching CompilerServices.Unsafe nuget package.
-8. Copy the .net standard 2.0 version of the library as the dependency library.

-The current SharpVK version is from master branch commit `ae5216d`, using System.Runtime.CompilerServices.Unsafe version 4.6.0.
+The current SharpVK version is from master branch commit `ae5216d`.
+The CompilerServices.Unsafe library is not required, as it is included in the .NET Core 3 runtime.